Luis Miguel: Summary of distinctions

 At the age of 14, Luis Miguel received a Grammy Award for his duet "Me Gustas Tal Como Eres" ("I Like You Just The Way You Are") with Sheena Easton.
 In 1991, the RIAA gave him a recognition for the high sales of the albums Romance and Segundo Romance.
-Luis Miguel is the only Latin artist to have two Spanish-language albums (Romance and Segundo Romance) go platinum in the USA.

 He was the only Latin artist to perform at the show "Sinatra: 80 Years My Way", along with other pop icons such as Bruce Springsteen, Natalie Cole and Bob Dylan.
 His 1997 album Romances became the first Spanish-language album ever debuting at No. 14 on the Billboard Top 200.
 Warner Music Group recognized Luis Miguel as the best-selling artist in the history of Chile with over 2.5 million records sold.
 In 2003, Prince Felipe of Spain presented him with a special award for being the best-selling foreign artist in his country's history.
-In 2008, Luis Miguel's album Navidades became the first Christmas album ever being nominated to the Grammy in the category of Pop.
-His album Cómplices broke records in Mexico, by selling over 320,000 copies in its first day of release.
+In 2008, Luis Miguel's album Navidades became the first Christmas album ever to be nominated for the Grammy in the category of Pop.
+His album Cómplices broke records in Mexico, by selling over 320,000 copies on its first day of release.
 Just three days after its release, his new album achieved Quadruple Platinum certification in Mexico, Platinum in Argentina and gold records in Chile and the United States.

-Luis Miguel is also known by his high-grossing tours in Chile, Uruguay, Venezuela, Brazil and Spain between 1999 and 2000.
+Luis Miguel is also known for his high-grossing tours in Chile, Uruguay, Venezuela, Brazil and Spain between 1999 and 2000.
 The tour consisted of 99 concerts and was attended by approximately 1.4 million fans.
 It was the highest-grossing tour ever made by a Latin artist, as well as the most extended.
 These two records have been broken by his Mexico En La Piel Tour.
 His 33 Tour peaked at No. 1 in the Billboard World Top Boxscore.
 The Mexico En La Piel Tour of 2005–2007, with a total of 124 concerts, peaked at No. 1 in the Billboard World Top Boxscore.
 The tour spanned two years with a total of 129 concerts attended by over 1.5 million spectators, and grossed around $95 million.
 In 2006, during the Mexico En La Piel Tour, after giving 30 consecutive sold-out concerts at the Auditorio Nacional in Mexico, gathering over 260,000 spectators he was awarded with the "Estela de Plata" at the last concert.
 His Luis Miguel Tour is ranked at number five of the highest-grossing tours of 2011 in North America.